AAPL stock: In Limelight?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Shares of the Apple Inc. (NASDAQ: AAPL) dropped by -$1.77 during Friday’s regular trading session to climb to $127.14.
-The company had a daily trading volume of 110.89 million shares, higher than its average intra-day trading volumes of about 108.91M shares.
+Shares of the Apple Inc. (NASDAQ: AAPL) gained by $2.2 during Friday’s regular trading session to climb to $139.07.
+The company had a daily trading volume of 113.11 million shares, higher than its average intra-day trading volumes of about 108.47M shares.